Mtillmann/chapters/readme.md

 // chapters is now an instance of MatroskaXML

 const chapterString = WebVTT.create(chapters).toString()
-// chapterString is now a string representation of the chapters
+// chapterString is now a WebVTT string representation of the chapters
 ```

 ### `from (input?: string | MediaItem): MediaItem`